-The introductory biology courses required for the major (including laboratory courses) are three credits and provide an excellent foundation in the biological sciences.
+The introductory biology courses required for the major provide an excellent foundation in the biological sciences.
 The upper-level curriculum allows students flexibility to explore the subdisciplines of biology in greater depth.
-In the upper-level curriculum, framework courses generally consist of a stronger classroom component with integrated laboratory and/or seminar exercises.
+In the upperlevel curriculum, framework courses generally consist of a stronger classroom component with integrated laboratory and/or seminar exercises.
 Experiential courses consist of a stronger laboratory component with integrated lectures.
 This curricular feature is pedagogically sound when teaching the concepts and facts of modern biology and helps students to better see theory in practice, teach one another, become more active participants in their own education, and develop a greater sense of academic community.
 Having courses of an integrated nature helps to blur the lines between lecture and lab, between facts and application and is recommended by the Council on Undergraduate Research (CUR).